 - Performed using standardised validated methodologies

-- Verified using appropriate control and reference strains
+- Verified using suitable control and reference strains

 - Supported by calibrated equipment and traceable reagents

-- MIC₅₀ – the concentration inhibiting 50% of isolates
+MIC₅₀ – the antimicrobial concentration inhibiting 50% of isolates tested.

-- MIC₉₀ – the concentration inhibiting 90% of isolates
+MIC₉₀ – the antimicrobial concentration inhibiting 90% of isolates tested.

 What is an Antibiogram?

-An antibiogram is a structured summary of antimicrobial susceptibility results across a defined group of microorganisms tested against multiple antimicrobial agents.
+An antibiogram is a structured summary of antimicrobial susceptibility results generated from a defined collection of microbial isolates tested against multiple antimicrobial agents.

 Antibiograms provide valuable insight into: